Arvoria/RobaseService/docs/introduction.md

 + We reserve 500MB in data for player data, the server can use the rest of it.

-+ Growth is static and the number of visists remain the same.
++ Growth is static and the number of visits/plays per day remains the same (20,000).

-+ Minigames Played to Visits ratio is 1.8.
++ Minigames Played to Experience Visits ratio is 1.8.

 ```lua
 local MaxServerData = 1 * 1024 * 1024 * 1024 -- 1GB in Bytes